 To view parish information about the community, heritage and conservation areas please select the parish in the parish profiles web page.

-Dogmersfield Parish Council has submitted their proposed Neighbourhood Plan to Hart District Council.
+Dogmersfield Parish Council submitted their proposed Neighbourhood Plan to Hart District Council in January 2019.
 The Plan sets out a vision and objectives for the future of the Parish and contains planning policies to guide the development and use of land in Dogmersfield.

 |Neighbourhood Plan Stage||Detail|